Abhi-1U/texor/readme.md

 ### Note :

+Update : relative paths should also work with current development version.

 Please use absolute paths when working with texor/rebib !

-    The reason is that earlier rebib used to work with relative paths by using setwd(), getwd() to handle working directories.
-However this was not an ideal method to handle paths and working on files.
+~~The reason is that earlier texor used to work with relative paths by using setwd(), getwd() to handle working directories.
+However this was not an ideal method to handle paths and working on files.~~

-    Hence I had to switch to absolute path system for almost all functions where automation is possible and works well.
-As there was no changing of working directories there is less risk of setting up a wrong working directory when failing certain function.
+~~Hence I had to switch to absolute path system for almost all functions where automation is possible and works well.
+As there was no changing of working directories there is less risk of setting up a wrong working directory when failing certain function.~~

-    Use forward slashes (/) in paths and do not add a forward slash at the end of the path
+Use forward slashes (/) in paths and do not add a forward slash at the end of the path for example

-    for example
-    Wrong usage : C:\projects\texor\main
+1. Wrong usage : `C:\projects\texor\main`
-    wrong usage : C:/projects/texor/main/
+2.  wrong usage : `C:/projects/texor/main/`
-    wrong usage : C:\\projects\\texor\\main\\
+3.  wrong usage : `C:\\projects\\texor\\main\\`
-    wrong usage : C:\\projects\\texor\\main (this might workout in R but not sure)
+4.  wrong usage : `C:\\projects\\texor\\main` (this may work with R)

-    Correct usage : C:/projects/texor/main
+5. Correct usage : `C:/projects/texor/main`

 ## Installation